Alaska Department of Fish and Game

 The Alaska Department of Fish and Game (ADF&G) is the State of Alaska entity that is administering the mitigation program.
 ADF&G is assisted by other state agencies in implementing the program, including the Department of Commerce, Community and Economic Development (DCCED) and the Commercial Fisheries Entry Commission (CFEC).

 An advisory Stakeholder Panel and public outreach is used to identify and recommend activities to be funded (program components) and the allocation of funds to each component.
-The Stakeholder Panel includes representatives from the commercial troll fishery (three seats), sport fishery (three seats), processors (one seat), and Southeast Alaska community interests (two seats).
+The Stakeholder Panel includes representatives from the commercial troll fishery, sport fishery, salmon processors, and Southeast Alaska community interests.
 Recommendations received through the stakeholder and public outreach processes are submitted to a Fisheries Subcabinet of the Alaska Governor’s Office for consideration and approval.